ez-me/magnetico/README.md

   - [Pre-compiled static binaries](https://github.com/ez-me/magnetico/releases) are provided.
   - Root access is *not* required to install or to use.
 - Near-zero configuration:
-  - Both programs work out of the box, and **magneticow** can be used without a web-server too.
+  - Both programs work out of the box, and <code>magneticow</code> can be used without a web-server too.
   - Detailed, step-by-step manual to guide you through the installation.
 - No reliance on any centralised entity:
-  - **magneticod** trawls the BitTorrent DHT by "going" from one node to another, and fetches the metadata using the nodes without using trackers.
+  - <code>magneticod</code> trawls the BitTorrent DHT by "going" from one node to another, and fetches the metadata using the nodes without using trackers.
 - High performance implementation in Go:
-  - **magneticod** utilizes every bit of your resources to discover as many infohashes & metadata as possible.
+  - <code>magneticod</code> utilizes every bit of your resources to discover as many infohashes & metadata as possible.
 - Built-in lightweight web interface:
-  - **magneticow** features a lightweight web interface to help you access the database without getting on your way.
+  - <code>magneticow</code> features a lightweight web interface to help you access the database without getting on your way.

 ## Why?